hammertux/hammertux.github.io/_posts/2020-01-09-slab-allocator.md

 #### __SLOB slab management__

-Within a slob page, the SLOB allocator uses a few members from the strut page in order to manage object placement within a page:
+Within a slob page, the SLOB allocator uses a few members from the struct page in order to manage object placement within a page:

 * `void *freelist` : Points to the first free object in the page.
 From the first free object it is possible to traverse the other free objects in the same page.
 * `void *s_mem` : Points to the start of an object in the page frame.